US agency raises 'serious concerns' about tech visa lottery

 "We remain committed to deterring and preventing abuse of the registration process, and to ensuring only those who follow the law are eligible to file an H-1B cap petition," the agency said.

-But technology companies say they are critical for hard-to-fill positions even as they have had to lay off workers in other areas.
-As the number of applications have soared in the last two years, major technology companies have seen winning lottery submissions dwindle.
+Technology companies say H-1Bs are critical for hard-to-fill positions even as they have had to lay off workers in other areas.
+As the number of applications have soared in the last two years, major companies have seen winning lottery submissions dwindle.

+Andrew Greenfield, a partner at the law firm Fragomen, which represents major technology companies, said the increase in applications is “bizarre” given widespread layoffs in the industry.
+His clients had a roughly 15% success rate on lottery entries this year, down from about 30% last year.

+“It's devastating,” Greenfield said.
+“Our clients are legitimate employers that are just unable to source enough talent in the United States to fill all their hiring needs.”